Peter Sellers: 1946–1954: Early post-war work, The Goon Show, and first marriage

 In 1949 Sellers started to date Anne Howe, (Note: Her maiden name was Anne Howe, while her professional name was Anne Hayes.) an Australian actress who lived in London.
-He proposed to her in April 1950, and the couple were married in London on 15 September 1951; their son, Michael, was born on 2 April 1954, and their daughter, Sarah, followed in 1958.
+He proposed to her in April 1950, and the couple were married in London on 15 September 1951; their son, Michael, was born on 2 April 1954, and their daughter, Sarah, followed on 16 October 1957.
 Sellers's introduction to film work came in 1950, when he dubbed the voice of Alfonso Bedoya in The Black Rose.
 He continued to work with Bentine, Milligan, and Secombe.
 On 3 February 1951, they made a trial tape entitled The Goons and sent it to the BBC producer Pat Dixon, who eventually accepted it.
 The first Goon Show was broadcast on 28 May 1951.
-Against their wishes, they appeared under the name Crazy People.
+Against their wishes, the show was initially titled Crazy People, but was formally changed to their intended title, The Goon Show, in 1952.

 Sellers appeared until the last programme of the ten-series run, broadcast on 28 January 1960.
 Sellers played four main characters—Major Bloodnok, Hercules Grytpype-Thynne, Bluebottle, and Henry Crun—and seventeen minor ones.
 Starting with 370,000 listeners, the show eventually reached up to seven million people in Britain and was described by one newspaper as "probably the most influential comedy show of all time".
 For Sellers, the BBC considers it had the effect of launching his career "on the road to stardom".

 In 1951 the Goons made their feature film debut in Penny Points to Paradise.
 Sellers and Milligan then wrote the script for Let's Go Crazy, the earliest film to showcase Sellers's ability to portray a series of different characters within the same film, and he made another appearance opposite his Goons co-stars in the 1952 flop, Down Among the Z Men.
 In 1954, Sellers was cast opposite Sid James, Tony Hancock, Raymond Huntley, Donald Pleasence, and Eric Sykes in the British Lion Film Corporation comedy production, Orders Are Orders.
 John Grierson believes that this was Sellers's breakthrough role on screen and credits this film with launching the film careers of both Sellers and Hancock.

-1956–1959: I'm All Right Jack and early films
+1955–1959: The Ladykillers, The Mouse That Roared, I'm All Right Jack, and other early films

 The first real film I made was The Ladykillers.
 I used to watch Alec Guinness, who is an absolute idol of mine, do everything, his rehearsals, his scenes, everything.
 He is my ideal ... and my idol.